boylesoftware/x2node-rsparser/README.md

 #### Polymorphic Nested Objects

 Similarly to the regular nested object properties, polymorphic nested objects use prefixed nesting levels in the markup.
 However, an additional nesting level is added between the parent and the level of the object properties.
-This additional level is used for the subtypes and the name of the corresponding subtype is specified in the column markup instead of the property name.
+This additional level is used for the common properties and the subtypes.
+The subtype name is used as a property name in the markup as if it were a nested object property.
 Consider the following example:

 ```javascript
 {